huangwx8/DreamboatRPC/README.md

 Inherit `HelloServiceBase` and implement the RPC proxy on the client side.
 You only need to add a macro inside the client-side proxy function.

-Start the RPC client, call the client method to get the service proxy object, and then you will see the server print "Hello, Alice".
+Start a RPC client, make a service proxy object, use it to call the remote method, and then you will see the client print "Hello, Alice".

 ```cpp
 class HelloServiceProxy : public HelloServiceBase